tizu69/hexcessible/README.md

-# Hexcessible: Hex Casting for the lazy.
+# Hexcessible

+Hex Casting, with a bit more accessibility sprinkled on top.